Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ### Case study: AC USA
 The USA is an AC that influences and drives the global migration system through **economic, social and political factors**.

+#### Patterns, policies and interdependence
+The USA has always had a strong influence on the global migratory system, attracting large numbers of immigrants.
+Despite the threats of recent politicians its immigration policies are fairly liberal.

+Today, there are several key policies:
+- the f

+#### Opportunities

+#### Challenges

 ### Case study: LIDC Lao PDR
 Laos is an LIDC with very limited influence over the global migratory system.